 Reducing Wasted Food Basics

 Most people don't realize how much food they throw away every day — from uneaten leftovers to spoiled produce.
-More than 97 percent of the food we throw away end up in landfills.
+More than 96 percent of the food we throw away ends up in landfills.
 In 2011, we landfilled more than 36 million tons of food waste.
 Once in landfills, food breaks down to produce methane, a potent greenhouse gas which contributes to climate change.